DenVas123/FAH/README.md

 Known Issues:

-Arm architecture is not working entirely as intended.
-Big endian firmware does not work with the -nographic option but so a separate qemu window will open.
-Little endian ARM emulation is having problems with using ssh to transfer files to it.
+Some newer Armel firmware does not work due to the emulated board having a fairly old cpu

 Encrypted firmware is unable to be automatically extracted with this tool.